-At about half-past 2 in the night on 19th June 2021, 3 Afghan People on the move were found in a truck on a border crossing between Batrovci and Lipovac in Croatia.
+At about half-past 2 in the night on the 19th of June 2021, 3 Afghan People on the move were found in a truck at the border crossing between Batrovci and Lipovac in Croatia.
 2 of them were minors, 16 and 17 years old, the other person was 20 years old.
+The three people in transit had secretly gotten onto the truck in Serbia, hoping that they would be able to reach a country of the European Union where they could apply for asylum.

-5 Croatian police officers in light blue uniforms opened the truck.
+The respondent describes that he saw 5 Croatian police officers in light blue uniforms open the truck.
+They searched the inside of the truck with torches.
 First, they found only 2 people.
-They took them to the side of the truck and started to beat them with fists and kicks while other officers continued to search the truck.
-After about half an hour they also found the youngest member of the group.
+They took them to the side of the truck and started to beat them with fists and kicks just next to the truck.
+In the meantime, the other officers continued to search the truck.
+After a couple of minutes, they also found the youngest member of the group.
 As he claimed, they started to beat him right inside the truck, using fists and kicking:

-Then they also took him outside of the truck and struck him for another 5 minutes.
-The 2 other People on the Move also got beaten another time.
-They claimed the second round of blows was a punishment for them, as they had stated before that they were just 2 people and no one else was hiding in the truck.
+Then the officers also took him out of the truck and struck him for another 5 minutes on the outside.
+The 2 other People on the Move also got beaten again.
+They claimed the second round of blows was a punishment for them, as they had stated before that they were just 2 people and there was no one else hiding in the truck.

 After a while, another police officer came and asked the others to stop striking the apprehended people, because there were minors among them.
-Yet the officers did not stop for another minute.
+The respondent said he was able to understand this exchange between the officers as he had been stuck in Serbia for several months.
+Yet the police did not stop their beating for another minute.
 The officers made the people on the move fill out and sign some documents about their personal details, names, nationality, age, etc.

 The respondent, the youngest member of the group, said that he had lost his phone in the truck, so he asked the police officers if he could go back in and look for it, or if the officers could do that, but they refused.